 - Place a serving of sugar-coated bananas in the middle of the wrapper.

 - Add in slivers of ripe jackfruit or your preferred complementary fillings.

-- Once the brown sugar is already floating on the surface, gently place the wrapped bananas into the pan.
+- Once the brown sugar is floating on the surface, gently place the wrapped bananas into the pan.

-- Remove deep-fried bananas from the pan and place on a plate to allow the excess oil to drain.
+- Remove deep-fried bananas from the pan and place them on a plate to allow the excess oil to drain.
 In the Philippines, people place the cooked turon on clean banana leaves.

-- Serve while warm and crusty.
+- Serve while warm and crunchy.

-Munch and enjoy your Philippine turon!
+Munch and enjoy your Filipino turon!

 © 2012 kerlynb